Mmackinnon01/first-website/README.md

 ## General Info

 This project is a first attempt at applying newly developed HTML and CSS skills to develop a basic website.
+It will demonstrate use of semantic html structuring and basic css to create a basic static website.

 ## Technologies